 This position requires successful completion of a criminal background check and drug and alcohol screening.

 Work is performed primarily in an office environment and the employee in this position is subject to indoor environmental conditions.
 This position requires sustained periods using a keyboard and performing other computer work as well as reviewing documents both in hard copy and electronic formats.
 Requires sufficient personal mobility and physical reflexes, which permits the employee to function in a general office environment to accomplish tasks.

-Two years of experience in billing and collection of patient accounts in a fast-paced dental environment; demonstrated knowledge of dental electronic health record and billing systems; strong understanding of CDT and CPT billing/coding and compliance; experience working with private and agency healthcare insurance coverage; experience working in Microsoft Office (specifically Excel and Word).
+Two years of experience in billing and collection of patient accounts in a fast-paced dental environment.
+Ideal candidate will have demonstrated knowledge of dental electronic health record and billing systems; strong understanding of CDT and CPT billing/coding and compliance; and experience working with private and agency healthcare insurance coverage.
+Experience working in Microsoft Office (specifically Excel and Word).

 Job Category: Civil Service

 Job Appointment (FTE%):

 The Ohio State University is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation or identity, national origin, disability status, and protected veteran status.

 The Ohio State University is a dynamic community of diverse resources, where opportunity thrives and where individuals transform themselves and the world.
 Founded in 1870, Ohio State is a world-class public research university and the leading comprehensive teaching and research institution in the state of Ohio.
 With more than 63,000 students (including 57,000 in Columbus), the Wexner Medical Center, 14 colleges, 80 centers and 175 majors, the university offers its students tremendous breadth and depth of opportunity in the liberal arts, the sciences and the professions.